American WideScreen Museum Home Page

 If they weren't worth a visit, there wouldn't be a link.

 The sites listed below are personally selected by the Curator as being informative and/or entertaining for the vast majority of our visitors.
 We feel you will enjoy a visit to any of them.
 They are listed in no special order.
-Most sites are non-commercial.
+Most sites are noncommercial.
 The few commercial sites listed are those that do more than try to sell you something.
+NO LINK EXCHANGES!

-Linked sites will open a new browser window so that you can don't have to worry about finding your way back here.
+Linked sites will open a new browser window or tab so that you don't have to worry about finding your way back here.

-FILM DIRECTOR WILLIAM WYLER WILLIAM WYLER - William Wyler, the indisputed best director of performance, is discussed on this site.
+FILM DIRECTOR WILLIAM WYLER WILLIAM WYLER - William Wyler, the undisputed best director of performance, is discussed on this site.
 Wyler's actors won more Academy Awards than any other.

 HISTORY OF TELEVISION HISTORY OF TELEVISION - A fun, informative, and often surprising history of television going back into the 1920s.
 Lots of photos of old mechanical sets and transmission gear.